04-01-2008: May Natural Gas: Cost of Storage Works Against Long Positions

 Margin

-The point value is $10,000.
-Readers are advised to use mini contracts.
-Initial margin on a single maxi contract is $8,539.
-Use of options is advised.
+The point value is $2,500 for the mini contract.
+Initial margin on a single contract is $399.
+Use of options is not advised.

 Historic Range